niyuki/discord-presence-bot/README.md

 # multilingual discord-presence-bot (/w MongoDB)

-<p align="center"> Add role to users and send message to log when they are playing a game!</p>
+<p align="center"> Add role to users and send message to log when they are playing a game <br>
+(P.S.
+It's going to add the role with the name of the game | Example: Game -> 'VALORANT' so it's going to look after 'VALORANT' Role so set it up like that)!</p>

 # Getting Started